AlbericoD/overwolf-modern-react-boilerplate/README.md

    Your app is now running at `http://localhost:3000`.
 Open the `overwolf-modern-react-boilerplate` directory in your code editor of choice and edit `src/**/*.{ts|tsx}`.
 Save your changes, and the browser will update in real time!

 ## 💼 Project structure - Feature Folder.
 Folder-by-type only works on small-scale projects.
-Folder-by-feature is superior in the majority of cases, is better due to its scalability.
+Folder-by-feature is superior in the majority of cases, is better due to its scalability, stands out in high modularity and cohesion.
+It allows us to play with the components' scope.
 ```text
 .
 |--- public